-Our firm carries out other assurance services for the Company in relation to the Company's solvency return.
-In addition, certain partners and employees of our firm may deal with the Company on normal terms within the ordinary course of trading activities of the business of the Company.
-These services and relationships have not impaired our independence as auditor of the Company.
+Our firm carries out other services for the Company in the areas of assurance over the Company's solvency return.
+In addition, certain partners and employees of our firm may deal with the Company on normal terms within the ordinary course of trading activities of the Company.
+The provision of these other services and relationships have not impaired our independence as auditor of the Company.